Marie-Thérèse Joniaux: Joniaux affair

 On February 4, 1894, her brother, a former cavalry captain, was forced to resign due to financial misfortune.
 A widower since 1871, he settled in Paris where he had a relationship with a mistress, Marie Roguet, was attracted to Antwerp by his sister.
 He had just lost his job in Paris and planned to beg for an alimony from his son, Georges.
 Alfred was jobless in Paris until he found a job as a bookkeeper.
 He also benefitted from a small supplementary pension paid by his mother-in-law, Madame Meskens.
 He lost his job, and called his sister who said that she wanted to help him.
 She offered to pay him an annuity in exchange for an insurance on his life worth 100,000 Belgian francs, of which she would be the beneficiary.
 He contacted a company in Paris but the conditions did not satisfy Joniaux, because of the high monthly payments.
 He arrived in Belgium, and his sister took things in her hands, contacting a London company named Gresham who had a seat in Antwerp.
 On February 17, 1894, the policy was underwritten and the first quarterly bonus was paid by Joniaux.
 She explained to the insurers that this is to cover important advances that she made to her brother and that she wanted to benefit her children.
-Alfred Ablay died at his home on the night of March 5 or 6, 1894.
+Alfred Ablay died at his sister's house on the night of March 5 or 6, 1894.

 Dr. Willems, deceived by the words of Marie-Thérèse Joniaux from a previous consultation in Brussels with a colleague, concluded that a heart problem was the reason for the death.
 The company Gresham was not convinced and immediately filed a complaint with the public prosecutor in Antwerp, triggering the Joniaux affair.
 Joniaux was arrested on April 17, 1894.
 The trial, led by Eugène Hayoit de Termicourt, lasted nine months.
 The trial took place on January 7 and February 3, 1895.
 296 witnesses were heard.
-Joniaux was sentenced to death and transferred from the prison of Antwerp to that of Mons where she arrived on June 6, 1895 to serve his sentence, which was commuted to life imprisonment.
+Joniaux was sentenced to death and transferred from the prison of Antwerp to that of Mons where she arrived on June 6, 1895, to serve her sentence, which was commuted to life imprisonment.

 She tried to appeal her sentence but it was rejected.
 She wrote a memoir.
 Marie-Thérèse Joniaux died in Antwerp in 1923, at the age of 79.